lambdamikel/LambdaSpeak-FS/README.md

 still be hapening WHILE the firmware is waiting for the CPC clock signal at the synchronization point.
 However, the UART ISR halts and resumes the Z80 CPC CPU, hence, these interupts are invisible from a CPC "clock" point of view.
-Also, if the CPC should have given the clock signal at the same point the UART ISR is engaged (this CAN happen), it will still get noticed by the firmware, since the IOWRITE Request from the CPC clock signal is processed by another ISR, triggering on a IO Write Request pin change signal and hence we cannot miss any IO WRite Requests from the CPC.
+Also, if the CPC should give the clock signal to the firmware at the very same time the UART Serial ISR engages (this CAN happen), the clock signal will still get noticed by the firmware, since IOWRITE Requests from the CPC are being processed by yet another ISR (e.g., if we were simply waiting in a busy loop at the rendezvous point for the IOREQ to happen, we might miss it since ATmega / firmware control might be transfered to UART ISR at any point in time, and we might miss the pin transition!).
+Hence, due to the employed IO Write Request pin change ISR routine in the firmware, we cannot miss any IO WRite Requests from the CPC (and the potential for concurrent ISRs is minimized by halting the Z80 CPU within the UART ISR).

 Also note that, even if the CPC gives the clock signal a bit *too early* (i.e., the ATmega firmware has not reached the synchronization point